Linaro/Connect/_pages/attendance-and-infectious-diseases.md

 ---

-It is requested that all intended travellers to Linaro Connect Budapest, Connect BUD20, should comply with the guidance below, with regard to the current infectious disease CoronaVirus, which is in line with the World Health Organisation (WHO) guidance.
+It is requested that all intended travellers to Linaro Connect Budapest, Connect BUD20, should comply with the guidance below, with regard to the current infectious disease Coronavirus (COVID-19), which is in line with the World Health Organisation (WHO) guidance.

 ## TAKE CARE